Aminocd/slate/source/index.html.md

 }
 ```

 This endpoint retrieves a particular notice.
 The logged in user must be active and must be the recipient of the notice to view it.
+Calling this endpoint also sets the :read attribute of the retrieved notice to TRUE

 ### HTTP Request